leg100/cloud-build-badge/README.md

 ## Installation

 It's assumed you've already integrated your repository with Cloud Build.
-If not, the instructinons for doing so are [here](https://cloud.google.com/cloud-build/docs/running-builds/automate-builds).
+If not, the instructions for doing so are [here](https://cloud.google.com/cloud-build/docs/running-builds/automate-builds).

 The function supports the following integrations: